andybala/curiousily.github.com/_posts/2016-10-05-diagnosing-breast-cancer.markdown

 ---
 layout: post
-title:  "Diagnosing Breast Cancer from image data"
+title:  "Diagnosing Breast Cancer from Image Data"
 date:   2016-10-05 11:47:43 +0300
 categories: ["data-science"]
 excerpt: "Let's find out if a breast lump is benign or malignant with a dataset containing features of digitized biopsy images.
 We will train K-means clustering model to classify the type of tumor.
 All this using R!"